- by The Aluxury® Team

 Far less than you might expect.
 Because the scent is concentrated and most units run intermittently, a small amount of oil lasts a surprisingly long time.
 Using a timed on-off cycle and a moderate intensity setting will stretch your oils further still.

 Lavender is the classic choice, prized for its calming, restful qualities.
-Sandalwood, cedarwood and frankincense also work beautifully in the evening, either alone or layered with lavender for a deeper, more grounding blend.
+Cedarwood and frankincense also work beautifully in the evening, either alone or layered with lavender for a deeper, more grounding blend.
+Sandalwood is a wonderful evening scent too, though because it is naturally thicker we recommend pre-diluting it with our Natural Oil Diluent before using in a waterless diffuser.

 Favour thinner oils for everyday use, avoid running dense resinous oils neat, and clean the nozzle periodically with a little alcohol, especially when changing scents.
 This simple routine keeps the atomiser clear and your fragrance crisp.